Harris Khalique: Career

 Harris Khalique has managed and advised organisations, development projects and human rights campaigns in Pakistan, South Asia and Europe.
 He has worked with the Aga Khan Foundation, Amnesty International and United Nations agencies.
 Since March 2019, he is the Secretary-General of the Human Rights Commission of Pakistan.
 He has published papers and spoken at national and international conferences on history, culture, politics and issues surrounding human rights and international development.
 He has written for Dawn, The News International, The New York Times, The Hindu, The Friday Times and Deutsche Welles (English).

 Literary accomplishments

-He gave the keynote speeches at the 12th International Urdu Conference in December 2019, at the 11th Karachi Literature Festival in March 2020, at the 8th Faisalabad Literary Festival in November 2021 and at the 7th Ayaz Melo in December 2021.
+He gave the keynote speeches at the 12th International Urdu Conference in Karachi, in December 2019, at the 11th Karachi Literature Festival in March 2020, at the 8th Faisalabad Literary Festival in November 2021 and at the 7th Ayaz Melo in Hyderabad, in December 2021.

 Critical appreciation

 Leading academic scholar, language historian and author Dr. Tariq Rahman writes, “…Harris Khalique is a major Pakistani poet in English.
 He uses condensed imagery and laconic, simple and highly evocative words to convey his meaning.”
 Literary critic, linguist and scholar Fateh Mohammad Malik says, “Harris Khalique stands out amongst his generation of poets.
 He is the true progressive voice of our times who inspires us to stand for the poor and weak, not by sloganeering in verse but by using aesthetically powerful and contemporary poetic idiom".
 Poet and essayist Omar Perez (Son of Ernesto Che Guevara) writes, “Harris Khalique explores with self contained mastery, the contrasts between official and untold history."
 Distinguished scholar-in-residence, St Michael’s College, Vermont, Kristin Dykstra writes, “ His [Khalique's] meditations refract violence, each abstracting human need from a detailed portrait of sorrow.”
 Speaking of his Urdu poems, poet Zehra Nigah said, “Khalique’s poetry has image-making, wonderment, history and characterisation.
 It is difficult to include all these elements in a nazm (poem).”
 Author, critic and professor of Urdu literature, Dr Nasir Abbas Nayyar writes, “Khalique’s poems afford a central place to those things, people and occurrences whose existence is either erased, or pushed to the margins, or put in constant danger by the forces of the bazaar.”